-Located in the University Center for the Arts, the Avenir Gallery has an established schedule of exhibits (see right).
-Workshops and lectures are held in conjunction with each exhibit.
+Located in the University Center for the Arts, the Avenir Museum features a Gallery with an established schedule of exhibits; workshops and lectures are held in conjunction with each exhibit.

 The exhibition traces the history and tradition of lace as a textile embellishment and trade commodity, with a focus on traditional lacemaking techniques, the history and importance of lace in the European and North American textile trade, and the use of lace in historic and contemporary fashion.

 "The Intricate Web exhibition highlights the Hellmann collection with more than 100 pieces on display, as well as lace from private lenders and other pieces from the Avenir Museum's extensive collection," said Susan J. Torntore, museum curator.
 "This exhibition is organized in two parts--the more fragile laces will be removed in January and replaced with garments and accessories from the collection to highlight the use of lace in historic and contemporary fashion."

 The first part of the exhibit is guest curated by Jo Ann Eurell, who has been making and studying lace since 1980.
 She moved to Fort Collins in 2006 after retiring from the faculty at the University of Illinois, College of Veterinary Medicine.
 In 2007, she began volunteering at the Avenir Museum, fulfilling a lifelong dream to study textiles.
 From 2007-2012, she worked to organize, identify, catalogue, photograph and write about the lace in the Hellmann collection, and the exhibition is the culmination of her work with it.